 The Front Matter

 The front matter is the beginning pages of a book.
 The very first pages include the book cover, title page, copyright page, acknowledgments, and more.
 In addition, it provides essential information about the author and publishers.

 The front matter invariably becomes the most significant part of a book.
 It is the first glimpse of the book that the readers have.
 Since it is the first thing any reader will notice, it is vital to look intriguing.

 The front matter includes the following:

-It is the most significant part of a book that includes the book’s title and the author’s name as it appears on the book’s cover.
+It is invariably the first page of a book.
+The most significant part of a book includes the book’s title (including subtitles) and the author’s name as it appears on the book’s cover.

 Hands down, the title of your book is the first thing that will attract readers.
 Think of it as a reader and not the author.
 So give a title that best describes your book in a few words.
 Furthermore, you also need to choose a font that fits with the theme of the book.
 Finally, the title of your book should be legible.